-If you experience TCP/IP problems with Chrome browser or a managed Chrome device, you can collect network logs and view network data using net-export and net-internals.
+If you experience TCP/IP problems with Chrome browser or a managed Chrome device, you can collect network logs and view network data.
 The network logs are useful if you need to debug network problems, analyze performance, or contact support about a problem.

 If an issue seems to be HTTP related, such as 403 errors or missing HTTP headers, use HAR Analyzer.